ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/4-Prepare-LLaMA-models.md

 {{% /notice %}}

 {{% notice Note %}}
 If you are building on a Mac, there is currently an [open bug](https://github.com/pytorch/executorch/issues/3600) that adds a `--gc-sections` flag to ld options.
-You'll want to remove this flag for Mac by opening `examples/models/llama2/CMakeLists.txt` and removing these lines:
+You need to remove this flag for Mac by opening `examples/models/llama2/CMakeLists.txt` and removing these lines:

 ```
 if(CMAKE_BUILD_TYPE STREQUAL "Release")